nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

-1. Are there anything that the command cannot do (e.g. cannot change Student Number)
+1. Are there anything that the command cannot do (e.g. cannot change Student Number) or what does it impact (e.g. will remove all students from this deleted group)
 2. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario (for commands that can be overloaded)